Informational texts and short fiction to accompany Walter Dean Myers's Monster

 Joanna Spyratos, 7th Grade Teacher, John W. Garvy School

 The novel Monster by Walter Dean Myers is about a sixteen-year-old boy named Steve who is on trial for murder.
 Written in narrative and screenplay form, this novel includes themes related to violence and punishment.
-In my classroom I use several Applied Reading and Writing Lessons and Additional Reading Practice lessons to reveal the novel’s themes in supplementary texts.
+In my classroom, I use several Writing Lessons and Reading Practice to reveal the novel’s themes in supplementary texts.
 Evaluating the themes across a variety of contexts strengthens my students’ higher-order thinking skills and problem-solving tactics.

 - Real-Life Superheroes Fight Injustice with Flair (Grades 6-8)